This is a continuation of the budget process in Kenya under the new Constitution.

 - actual fiscal performance in the previous financial year compared to the budget appropriation (allocation) for that year;

-- information on how actual financial performance for the previous financial year may have affected compliance with the fiscal responsibility principles or the financial objectives in the latest Budget Policy Statement; and
+- information on how actual financial performance for the previous fiscal year may have affected compliance with the fiscal responsibility principles or the financial objectives in the latest Budget Policy Statement; and

 - the reasons for any deviation from the financial objectives together with proposals to address the deviation and the time estimated to do so.